Maki99999/music-by-biome/README.md

 - Condition Grouping: A way to group conditions, so you can assign music to all of them at once, rather than setting each condition manually.
 - Support for More Audio Formats: I’m looking into a Java library that could make it possible to play nearly any audio format, though switching to it would require some extra work.

-## Modpack creators
+## Modpack Creators

 Feel free to use this mod in any modpack.

 ## Support

-If you find a bug or if you have any suggestions, please [create a ticket](https://github.com/Maki99999/music-by-biome/issues).
+If you find a bug or have suggestions, please [create a ticket](https://github.com/Maki99999/music-by-biome/issues).

 ## License